sdercolin/vlabeler/readme/plugin-development.md

 details.

 Check the [audacity2lab plugin](../resources/common/plugins/template/audacity2lab) for an example.
-In this example, for consistency, even if the project has only one sub-project, the input files are still found by the input finder script, so that we don't have to care about where the input comes from in the main script.
+In this example, for consistency, even if the project has only one subproject, the input files are still found by the input finder script, so that we don't have to care about where the input comes from in the main script.

 ### Use an input file parameter

-If your input file does not belong to a sub-project (such as a dictionary file), you can use a parameter of type `file` or `rawFile` to get the content.
+If your input file does not belong to a subproject (such as a dictionary file), you can use a parameter of type `file` or `rawFile` to get the content.
 See [Parameter Type](#parameter-types) for details.